CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

    ![](Images/img85.png)

+1. To learn more about **Power BI** refer to https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview.

-# Exercise 5 : Explore MyAnalytics
+# Exercise 6 : Explore MyAnalytics

 1. Microsoft MyAnalytics, formerly Delve Analytics, is an application designed to help employees and their managers gain insight into how workers spend their time, with the goal of optimizing tasks and making them more efficient.
 With this application you can track data such as time spent in meetings, Outlook emails, productivity and time spent working late.